Omusati Region: Politics

-Electorally, Omusati region is consistently dominated by the South West Africa People's Organization (SWAPO).
+Electorally, the Omusati region is consistently dominated by the South West Africa People's Organization (SWAPO).
 For instance, Omusati voters selected SWAPO with 97.68% of their votes in the 2004 parliamentary election, and again with 98% in the 2014 election.

 Regional elections

+In the 2004 regional election for the National Assembly of Namibia, SWAPO won in all constituencies by a landslide.
+In Anamulenge and Otamanzi, no opposition party even nominated a candidate.

 The 2015 local and regional elections saw SWAPO obtain 99.4% of the total votes (2010: 99.0) and win uncontested eight of the twelve Omusati constituencies, and two of the five towns.
 The remaining four constituencies SWAPO won by a landslide, with results ranging from 89% (Ruacana) to 98% (Ogongo).
 Although SWAPO's support dropped to 86.5% of the total votes in the 2020 regional election, it again won all constituencies by a large margin.